Jellyfin vs Plex: Which Media Server Should You Use?

 User Interface Differences Between Jellyfin and Plex

-The user interface of any application is extremely important, but there’s one incredibly important point that must be discussed when comparing Jellyfin vs Plex.
-Jellyfin is basic and that’s a great thing.
+The user interface of any application is important, but when comparing Jellyfin vs Plex, one dashboard wins out, and it’s Jellyfin.
+Jellyfin is basic, and that’s a great thing.

 discover tab in plex.

 The screenshot above shows the Discover tab in Plex, where you can aggregate your media services and display content from other services.
-This is extremely powerful, though can get overwhelming when comparing it to the basic and clean interface that Jellyfin provides.
+This is extremely powerful, though it can get overwhelming.
+Jellyfin doesn’t have any of this, which can be viewed as a positive depending on your needs.

 jellyfin vs. plex - jellyfin dashboard.

-Overall, I find the Jellyfin interface to be better than Plex in a heads-up comparison between user interfaces.
-Mostly because the content displayed on it is actually my content and I don’t have to search through various sections to get to the content that I’m looking for.
-With that said users who will actually use the Plex Discover features may find it to be a lot more helpful.
+Overall, I find the Jellyfin user interface to be better than Plex in a head-to-head comparison.
+Generally, because the content displayed on it is actually my content, and I don’t have to search through various sections to get to the content that I’m looking for.
+With that said, users who will actually use the Plex Discover features may find it to be a lot more helpful.

 When comparing Jellyfin vs Plex, there are many similarities as ultimately, they’re both media servers.
 However, deciding which option is best for you will come down to specific core features, either on the server or client side, which we’ll look at below.